-Amy Park received a BFA and an MFA from the University of Wisconsin-Madison, and also studied at the School of the Art Institute of Chicago and Ox-Bow Summer Art School.
-She received a Sharpe-Walentas Space Program Award in 2007-2008, and an Artist-In-Residence at the Serenbe Institute in 2012 and 2017.
+Park received a BFA and an MFA from the University of Wisconsin-Madison and studied at the School of the Art Institute of Chicago and Ox-Bow Summer Art School.
+She received a Sharpe-Walentas Space Program Award for 2007-2008, and was an Artist-In-Residence at the Serenbe Institute in 2012 and 2017.
 She was a recipient of a NEA-funded residency at the Center for Contemporary Printmaking in 2017-18.